richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#5.md

-(Be sure to retrieve a fresh copy of the _Property\_In\_Lyme.sqlite_ database from the [repository](https://raw.githubusercontent.com/TaxFairness/TaxFairness/refs/heads/main/Property_In_Lyme.sqlite) and add it to qStudio.)
+(Be sure to retrieve a fresh copy of the _Property\_In\_Lyme.sqlite_ database from the [repository](https://raw.githubusercontent.com/TaxFairness/TaxFairness/refs/heads/main/Property_In_Lyme.sqlite) and add it to QStudio.)

-* Click the `LymeOldToNew` table in the upper-left corner of qStudio
+* Click the `LymeOldToNew` table in the upper-left corner of QStudio
 * Notice that it has columns for address, owner, old and new values, and a year and CollectedOn column.
   (There are other columns that can mostly be ignored.)